emaloney/MBToolbox/README.md

 1. With your project selected in the **Project Navigator**, select your target in the main portion of the window and select the **Build Phases** settings pane

-2. In the "Target Dependencies" section, click the "+" button and add the `MBToolbox` library as a target dependency.
+2. In the “Target Dependencies” section, click the “+” button and add the `MBToolbox` library as a target dependency.

-3. In "Link Binary With Libraries" section, click the "+" button and add `libMBToolbox.a`.
+3. In “Link Binary With Libraries” section, click the “+” button and add `libMBToolbox.a`.

-#### V. You're done!
+#### V. You’re done!

-If you've successfully completed the steps above, you can now begin using Mockingbird Toolbox from within your project.
+If you’ve successfully completed the steps above, you can now begin using Mockingbird Toolbox from within your project.

-**Note:**  When you integrate Mockingbird Toolbox through project file embedding, you will need to reference headers with "user header" import notation, eg.:
+**Note:**  When you integrate Mockingbird Toolbox through project file embedding, you will need to reference headers with “user header” import notation, eg.:

 ```objc
 	#import "MBDebug.h"
 ```

+### Building the Static Libraries

+You can build Mockingbird Toolbox as one of three types of static libraries:

+* A *device binary*, intended for use on iOS devices such as iPhones and iPads

+* A *simulator binary*, intended for use with Xcode and the iOS Simulator running on a Macintosh

+* A *universal binary*, which combines both the device and simulator binaries into a single library

+In most cases, if you’re going to use a static library, you’ll want to go with the universal binary.

+It’s far more convenient to link against the universal binary than it is to set up your builds to include the device binary when building for the device and the simulator binary when building for the simulator.

+The downside to the universal binary is that is roughly double the size of the device binary alone.

+So, unless you use `lipo` to remove the simulator architectures from the static library when building distribution binaries, you’re going to be adding unnecessary overhead to your shipping applications.

+#### Device and Simulator Binaries

+Selecting the “MBToolbox” build scheme allows you to build either the device binary or the simulator binary.

+* Xcode will build the device binary if an iOS device run destination is selected for the build scheme.
+The run destination may be the generic “iOS Device”, or the name of an actual iOS device connected to the Macintosh.

+* If some iOS Simulator variant is selected as the run destination, Xcode will build the simulator binary.

+#### Universal Binary

+You can build the universal binary using the “MBToolboxUniversal” scheme.

+When building the universal binary, the any iOS-compatible run destination (i.e., device or simulator) may be selected.

+#### Building

+Choose the appropriate build scheme and run destination for the type of binary you want.

+Then, select “Build” from Xcode’s **Product** menu or press ⌘B to build the static library.

+#### Output

+If no errors occur, you will find the static library in the `Products/MBToolbox` directory within your local copy of the `mockingbird-toolbox` repository.

+* `libMBToolbox-device.a` is the library for use on iOS devices

+* `libMBToolbox-simulator.a` is the library for use in the iOS Simulator developer tool

+* `libMBToolbox-universal.a` is the universal binary, usable on device and in the simulator

+* The `Headers` directory contains `.h` files necessary for developing with Mockingbird Toolbox

 ## About Mockingbird Toolbox